 iOS has been missing a default Translate app, and that void has also been filled on iOS 14.
 Users no longer have to rely on third-party translation apps like Google Translate as the default Translate app will now handle it for you.
 What’s better is that Apple’s translate app will also work completely offline, just like dictation so if you’re traveling.
 You don’t have network connectivity; you can use offline translation to communicate in a language you’re unfamiliar with.

 7. Big Updates to iMessage

 Another important addition to iMessage is in-line replies.
 If you’ve used WhatsApp, you know that you can individually reply to messages in a conversation or group chat by quoting the message you’re replying to.
 You will now be able to do this on iMessage as well.
-The final change in the Messages app is to do with Groups.
-Groups will now show the icon of the person who last sent a message to the group so it’s easier to identify the group.
+The last change in the Messages app is to do with Groups.
+Groups will now show the icon of the person who last sent a message to the group, so it’s easier to identify the group.

 8. Revamped Maps

-Apple Maps has also got a much-needed update since it was quite barebones when compared to Google Maps.
-However, Apple has tried to address that by introducing Guides which is a service to help you find places of interest or restaurants and stores close-by along with reviews and directions to get there.
+Apple Maps has also got a much-needed update since it was quite barebones compared to Google Maps.
+However, Apple has tried to address that by introducing Guides which is a service to help you find places of interest or restaurants and stores close by, along with reviews and directions to get there.
 There’s a new cycling mode, and if you own an electric vehicle, there’s EV routing s well to help you save charge and also add charging stops on your route depending on your vehicle’s battery percentage.

 9. Updates to CarPlay

 CarPlay, Apple’s service that lets you link your phone to your vehicle is getting new wallpapers and apps that can better understand your vehicle while giving you a better experience while using it to either navigate or just play your music while you drive.